‘I feel as if I’ve been set free’: Washingtonians who felt hostility under Trump find emotional release in Biden inauguration

 Still, she said she was hopeful of getting back to … “I won’t say normalcy.”
 But something like it.
 And she approved of Biden’s emphasis on unity in his address .
 To heal the country, she said, Democrats need to be open to looking at at least some of Trump’s policies supported by millions of Americans.

-Dee Simon, executive director for the Holocaust Center for Humanity in Seattle, also applauded Biden’s call for unity, as well as what she called his focus on personal responsibility.
-She repeated his words: “My whole soul is in this.”
+Dee Simon, executive director of the Holocaust Center for Humanity in Seattle, also applauded Biden’s call for unity, as well as what she called his focus on personal responsibility.
+She repeated the words Biden used, as he quoted President Lincoln: “My whole soul is in this.”

 “It was exactly what we needed to hear,” she said, and a lesson from the Holocaust.
-“Each person could have made a difference,” and many did, including those who risked their lives to rescue Jews and others targeted by the Nazis.
+“Each person could have made a difference,” and many did, including those who risked their lives to rescue Jewish people and others targeted by the Nazis.

 “I think the prior administration did sow seeds of hate,” Simon said.
-On a recent flight to New York, her daughter saw a man was wearing a hat with the slogan “6MWE,” which stands for “6 million was not enough,” a reference to Jews killed in the Holocaust.
+On a recent flight to New York, her daughter saw a man wearing a hat with the slogan “6MWE,” which stands for “6 million was not enough,” a reference to the number of Jewish people killed in the Holocaust.
 One of the Capitol rioters wore a T-shirt with the same slogan.

 “I was shaken,” said Simon, whose mother survived two years in a Czech concentration camp.
 Her daughter was “on a plane with someone who would like to see her dead.”